 Boron is the only micro-nutrient that once corrected will still need to be applied every few years.

 For excessive boron levels, make sure you have good calcium levels and then emphasize potassium.
-High calcium soils can cause a tie up of boron.
+High calcium soils can cause a tie up of boron, but will prevent toxic effects of excessive boron.

 For fungus control keep boron levels above 1.5 ppm.